How to use GitHub on a Unity project

 Are there good alternatives to GitHub?

 GitHub can work great if your project size is pretty small.
-As soon as you are in the double-digit gigabyte range, it’s smarter to pick another Git hosting provider such as Azure DevOps or AWS code commit.
-We made a comparison so you don’t need to spend so much time on research.
+As soon as you are in the double-digit gigabyte range, it’s smarter to pick another Git hosting provider such as Azure DevOps or self-host your Git server.
+We made a comparison in 2022 so you don’t need to spend so much time on research.